karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_Generator/doc/api/Ling/Light_Kit_Admin_Generator/Service/LightKitAdminGeneratorService.md

 - LightRealGeneratorService::__construct &ndash; Builds the LightRealGeneratorService instance.
 - LightRealGeneratorService::generate &ndash; according to the [configuration block](https://github.com/lingtalfi/Light_Kit_Admin_Generator/blob/master/doc/pages/lkagen-configuration-example.md) identified by the given file and identifier.
 - LightRealGeneratorService::setContainer &ndash; Sets the container.
+- LightRealGeneratorService::setOptions &ndash; Sets the options.
+- LightRealGeneratorService::debugLog &ndash; Sends a message to the debugLog, if the **useDebug** option is set to true.
+- LightRealGeneratorService::getSymbolicPath &ndash; Returns the given absolute path, with the application directory replaced by a symbol if found.
 - LightRealGeneratorService::error &ndash; Throws an exception with the given error message.